CSCfi/allas-cli-utils/help/lo-find.md

-The query term is compared to the object names as well as the names and original paths of the files that have been uploaded to Allas with a-put.
+The query term is compared to the object names as well as the names and original paths of the files that have been uploaded to LUMI-O with a-put.
 The matching objects are reported (but not downloaded).

 The query term is processed as a regular expression where some characters, for example dot (.), have a special meaning.
 The same regular expression syntax is used with e.g. grep, awk and sed commands.